matej2314/my-portfolio/README.md

   Or:

   1.Clone repository.
-  2.Run Dockerfile in selected part of the project and run it.
+  2.Build image based on the Dockerfile from selected part of the project.
+  3.Build container based on builded image.